sebastian-carpenter/parallel-grid-searcher/README.md

 This project takes most of its inital inspiration from problem 11 of the Euler project.
 I developed a solution for it and later decided to parallelize it.
 The normal version and parallelized version are both shown in this repository.

-The important parallelized code is at **./version_1/cversion/parallel/parallel_search.c**.
+The important parallelized code is at **./version_1/cversion/parallel/parallel_search.c**, and **./version_2/cversion/parallel/parallel_search.c**.
-This version is functional and has been tested.
-The results of testing can be found in version_1.xlsx
+Both versions are functional and have been tested.
+The results of testing can be found in version_1.xlsx and version_2.xlsx.

 When compiling the parallelized programs be sure to use the appropriate pthread compile flag this may be something like **pthread** or **lpthread**.